 - Chivalrous Pervert: Mild example.
 He has Billy go inside a strip club as Shazam so he can tell him what he saw.
 However, when he's gently lead out with a complementary basket of wings with Freddy eagerly asking if Billy saw any boobs, Billy blankly says that they'd need more money which disappoints him.
 Later when Billy teleports them to the strip club away from Sivana, Freddy is happily walking out covered in glitter.

-- Color-Coded Characters: Freddy's own transformed adult self is clad in blue.
+- Color-Coded Characters: Freddy's empowered self is clad in blue.
+Fitting given how much he idolizes Superman.

-- Comic-Book Movies Don't Use Codenames: He's never referred to as "Captain Marvel/Shazam Jr" during the film.
+- Comic-Book Movies Don't Use Codenames: He's never referred to as "Captain Marvel Jr/Shazam Jr" during the film.

 - Deadpan Snarker: He's the one who usually cracks the most sarcastic and witty lines.